openrndr/openrndr-guide/docs/02_Getting_Started_with_OPENRNDR/C00_SetupYourFirstProgram.md

  * A computer running any of our supported platforms.
  * A graphics adapter and drivers that supports OpenGL 3.3
  * JDK 8, 9, 10, 11, 12 installed.
 Latest (12) recommended.
 Both OpenJDK and OracleJDK work.
- * [IntelliJ Idea 2018.3](https://www.jetbrains.com/idea/download/) Community or Enterprise edition
+ * [IntelliJ IDEA 2019.2](https://www.jetbrains.com/idea/download/) Community or Enterprise edition
  * A recent version of [Git](https://git-scm.com/)

 ## Setting up prerequisites